OSUPCVLab/PCVLabDrone2021/Satellite Map Generation/README.md

 - `col` Column count in the way to the east

  For generating our used satellite image map, which is 2.3km^2, we set up row and col to be 30 and 17 respectively.
 If you need to generate your target satellite image area, please set up a new `Lat, Long` and refer to this ratio.

+## Notes
+- Assume the GPS of first image center is Lat_1, Long_1
+- You can still use satellite image maps from other sources or taken from UAV by yourself.
+Make sure you know the area Lat or Long of four edges.